Coronation Street: Eva believes she's responsible for Aidan's death, reveals Catherine Tyldesley

 "Eva’s life is full of secrets and she's feeling terribly guilty.
 It is eating away at her," says the Corrie star

-Eva Price will be left feeling awash with guilt when she learns about Aidan Connor’s suicide in next week’s episodes of Coronation Street.
-Following a final emotional meet-up with Eva to be shown on Monday in which Aidan tries to make peace with his former fiancee, the factory boss ends up taking his own life.
+Eva Price has been left feeling awash with guilt after learning about Aidan Connor’s suicide in Coronation Street.
 Here, Catherine Tyldesley reveals all about co-star Shayne Ward’s departure and why the tears she cried were absolutely genuine:

 So, Cath, how did you feel when you first heard about storyline?